 Scottsdale Providence treats adults with primary psychiatric disorders including depression, anxiety, bipolar disorder, post-traumatic stress disorder, and co-occurring disorders.
 Our services are delivered by a multidisciplinary team experienced in treating complex mood and psychiatric disorders.

 Finding the right treatment for your or your loved one’s specific needs can be challenging.
 Substance abuse and mental illness do not respond to a “one size fits all” approach.
 Scottsdale Providence provides individualized treatment designed to address issues including drug and alcohol addiction, mood disorders, trauma, and co-occurring disorders.
 Our goal is for every client to experience a profound change through cutting-edge, evidence-based practices provided by an experienced, compassionate team, in a safe, luxurious Scottsdale environment.
-We know that true change is possible and sustainable.
+We know that true change is possible and sustainable in recovery.

 We offer PHP, IOP, and Evening IOP.
 Our therapists work with you to identify your goals and develop a program that fits you.
 Our comprehensive addiction treatment program includes individual and group therapy, psychiatric care, and 12-Step Facilitation.
 The clinical foundation of our program is in Interactive Journaling, an innovative experiential modality that puts the client at the center of their change process.
 Our expert treatment team blends CBT, Motivational Interviewing, DBT, Acceptance and Commitment Therapy, Narrative Therapy, EMDR, Neurofeedback, and Occupational Therapy to promote long-term recovery.
 Psychiatric care, case management, discharge planning, acupuncture, yoga, and fitness all make up a truly comprehensive treatment experience.